Dumsor: Terminology

 The term is derived from two separate words from the Asante Twi, the Akuapem Twi or Fante dialects of the Akan language, dum ('to turn off or quench') and sɔ ('to turn on or to kindle'), and so the term roughly translates as "off-and-on".
-The term has also recently evolved into dum dum: sɔ no mma ('off and off') because of the increase in the intensity of the power outages.
+The term has also evolved into dum dum: sɔ no mma ('off and off') because of the increase in the intensity of the power outages.

 In 2018, a new term was coined by the energy minister who referred to the dumsor as dum koraa, as compared to the intermittent power outages now dum so, as the country faces outages.